mendix/docs/content/howto/integration/consume-a-rest-service.md

 The service takes the title of the page as an input.
 It returns the summary of the page.

-In this section, you are creating an entity that represents this input and associating it with its summary.
+In this section, you will create an entity that represents this input and associate it with its summary.

 To add an input entity to the domain model, follow these steps: